BenniProbst/CELM/docs/20251120_Eigentokens_Expose.md

 The decision process considers all tokens using this sub-word to optimize the global storage footprint.

-Hint: To enable good reduction rates by using indirecting, CELM uses a dynamic length SHA and prefix description.
+Hint: To enable good reduction rates by using indirection, CELM uses a dynamic length SHA and prefix description to reference words and sentences.
 IDs are therefore unique but are kept as short as possible, mostly using the word prefix itself as an idea for identity.

 ---